Have you ever wanted to capture stunning bokeh and background blur in your portrait images?

-An example is an iOS application called Manual, which allows you to adjust aperture, shutter speed, ISO, white balance, focus and exposure compensation.
-Download the app for your smartphone, adjust your aperture, shutter speed, and ISO and start creating bokeh filled imagery.
+An example is an iOS application called Manual, which allows you to adjust aperture, shutter speed, ISO, white balance, focus, and exposure compensation.
+Download the app for your smartphone, adjust your aperture, shutter speed, and ISO, and start creating bokeh-filled imagery.

-Using Portrait Mode in iPhone
+Using Portrait Mode on iPhone

 The other option is for those users of the iPhone 7 and above.
 In these models of the iPhone, you will have the capability of using Portrait Mode to create your images.

 Portrait mode is achieved through the use of 2 telephoto lenses within the phone’s software.
 When capturing your portrait, you will be guided to adjust distance and depth as the camera sets its aim and focus on your subject.

 Using Portrait Mode is an effective way to create background blur and bokeh for those with little knowledge of technical photography and the principles of aperture, shutter speed, and ISO.